 2018 Raws for Paws Pet Food Salmonella Recall

-On February 5, 2018, Raws for Paws issued a recall for its Ground Turkey Food for Pet food product for possible Salmonella contamination after two children became ill.
-One of them was the young girl who developed osteomyelitis.
+On February 5, 2018, Raws for Paws issued a recall for its Ground Turkey Food for Pet food products for possible Salmonella contamination after two children became ill.
+One of them was a young girl who developed osteomyelitis.
 The recalled product was packaged in one-pound and five-pound chubs and sold online from the company’s website and may have been resold elsewhere.
 Turkey Pet Food cases were marked with case codes of 9900008, 9900009.
 Pet Food Combo Pack cases were marked with case codes 9900014 and 9900015.
 Months after this recall, federal health officials discovered these illnesses were part of a multi-state outbreak.